rohitsingh-23/spacevue/README.md

 ### Features

-# for the first time when user opens the link user will be redirected to login page.
-# after successful login user will be redirected to home page wher user can find the detials in tabular form with sorting and filtering it is done by library ag-grid-react
-# user can also download the filtered data in csv formate with "Export Data Button"
-# at the bottom of the page we can see a sample pi chart where it shows the price distribution of a company on missions.
-# when user clicks logout user will be again redirected to login page.
+for the first time when user opens the link user will be redirected to login page. after successful login user will be redirected to home page wher user can find the detials in tabular form with sorting and filtering it is done by library ag-grid-react user can also download the filtered data in csv formate with "Export Data Button" at the bottom of the page we can see a the pi chart where it shows the price distribution of a company on a particular missions. when user clicks logout user will be again redirected to login page.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.